The question of how much you can earn doing portfolio work is one of the most common we hear, it is also one of the most complicated to answer.

 Given the much lower pay for longer term roles, you might wonder why anyone with in-demand skills would want such work?

 There are many possible reasons:

 - for financial stability to pay a rent or mortgage;

 - to feel part of a team;

-- to try and land a full time job at a certain company;
+- to try and land a main gig at a certain company;

 - because you are passionate about a particular project.

 We have interviewed hundreds of experienced portfolio professionals and most – by preference – build a portfolio of long term clients and short term lucrative projects.

 To have a successful portfolio career, you need to behave like an investment manager – developing deep domain expertise, regularly scouring the market for better opportunities and frequently reviewing your current portfolio to think about things to drop or do less of.